epickrram/blog-images/drafts/2016_04/kernel_network_stack_rx.md

 At this point in the data receive path, we could have throughput issues for two reasons:

-1. The softirq handling mechanism cannot dequeue packets from the network device fast enough
+1. The `softirq` handling mechanism cannot dequeue packets from the network device fast enough
 2. The application processing the destination socket is not dequeuing packets from the socket buffer fast enough

 ### softirq back-pressure

-For the first case, we need to look at softnet stats (/proc/net/softnet_stat), which are updated in the network receive stack.
+For the first case, we need to look at softnet stats (`/proc/net/softnet_stat`), which are maintained by the network receive stack.

-The softnet stats are defined [here](http://lxr.free-electrons.com/source/include/linux/netdevice.h?v=4.0#L2444) as the per-cpu struct softnet_data, which contains a few fields of interest: processed, time_squeeze and dropped.
+The softnet stats are defined [here](http://lxr.free-electrons.com/source/include/linux/netdevice.h?v=4.0#L2444) as the per-cpu struct `softnet_data`, which contains a few fields of interest: `processed`, `time_squeeze` and `dropped`.

+`processed` is the total number of packets processed, so is a good indicator of total throughput.

-time_squeeze is updated if the softirq process cannot process all packets available in the network device ring-buffer before its cpu-time is up.
+`time_squeeze` is updated if the `ksoftirq` process cannot process all packets available in the network device ring-buffer before its cpu-time is up.
 The process is limited to 2 jiffies of processing time, or a certain amount of 'work'.
 There are a couple of sysctls that control these parameters:

-1.  net.core.netdev_budget - the total amount of processing to be done in one invocation of net_rx_action
+1.  `net.core.netdev_budget` - the total amount of processing to be done in one invocation of net_rx_action
-2.  net.core.dev_weight - an indicator to the network driver of how much work to do per invocation of its napi poll method
+2.  `net.core.dev_weight` - an indicator to the network driver of how much work to do per invocation of its napi poll method

-The softirq daemon will continue to [call napi_poll](http://lxr.free-electrons.com/source/net/core/dev.c?v=4.0#L4655) until either the time has run out, or the amount of work reported as completed by the driver exceeds the value of net.core.netdev_budget.
+The `ksoftirq` daemon will continue to [call `napi_poll`](http://lxr.free-electrons.com/source/net/core/dev.c?v=4.0#L4655) until either the time has run out, or the amount of work reported as completed by the driver exceeds the value of `net.core.netdev_budget`.

-This behaviour will be driver-specific; in the Intel 10Gb driver, completed work will always be [reported as net.core.dev_weight]
-(http://lxr.free-electrons.com/source/drivers/net/ethernet/intel/ixgbe/ixgbe_main.c?v=4.0#L2727) if there are still packets to be processed at the end of a poll invocation.
+This behaviour will be driver-specific; in the Intel 10Gb driver, completed work will always be [reported as `net.core.dev_weight`](http://lxr.free-electrons.com/source/drivers/net/ethernet/intel/ixgbe/ixgbe_main.c?v=4.0#L2727) if there are still packets to be processed at the end of a poll invocation.

-Given some example numbers, we can determine how many times the napi_poll function will be called for a softIRQ event:
+Given some example numbers, we can determine how many times the napi_poll function will be called for a `softIRQ` event:

     net.core.netdev_budget = 300
     net.core.dev_weight = 64